daniel-isidro/customer_segmentation/README.md

 # Summary

-After aggregating sales, frequency and recency values for each customer, and assigning 'r', 'f' and 'm' scores depending on those values, we have given each customer a different segment label.
+After aggregating sales, frequency and recency values for each customer, and assigning 'r' and 'fm' scores depending on those values, we have given each customer a different segment label.
 Let's have a look on what those segments mean.

 ## Segment description